This article was revised in July 2021 to include the most updated information.

 The Company’s Website

 This is ground zero for all your research, and where you’ll be able to get information such as their whitepaper.
-Your safest bet is going to CoinMarketCap, selecting your coin of choice, and selecting their website in the left side of the screen.
-See an example below.
+Your safest bet is going to CoinMarketCap, selecting your coin of choice, and browsing through the various sections on their page.
+It’s really come a long way since I got into crypto.

 Forums such as BitcoinTalk are not just about Bitcoin anymore.
 You can find a fair amount of valuable information here.